qvest-digital/loginsrv/README.md

 </html>
 ```

-## User File
+## Custom claims

-To customize the content of the JWT token, a YAML file with user data can be provided.
+To customize the content of the JWT token either a file wich contains
+user data or an endpoint providing claims can be provided.

+### User file

+A user file is a YAML file which contains additional information which
-After successful authentication against a backend system, the user is searched within the file
+is encoded in the token.
+After successful authentication against a
+backend system, the user is searched within the file and the content
-and the content of the claims parameter is used to enhance the user JWT claim parameters.
+of the claims parameter is used to enhance the user JWT claim
+parameters.

 To match an entry, the user file is searched in linear order and all attributes has to match
 the data of the authentication backend.
 The first matching entry will be used and all parameters